ibm-cloud-docs/vmware-service/vmaas/tenant-vcda.md

 {{site.data.keyword.attribute-definition-list}}

-# VMware Cloud Director Availability for {{site.data.keyword.vcf-aas}} overview
+# Migrating workloads to {{site.data.keyword.vcf-aas}} with VCDA
 {: #tenant-vcda}

 Deliver simple, secure, and cost-effective migration support with VMware Cloud Director Availability (VCDA).

+Both migration and disaster recovery support are available when you install the VCDA service.
+For more information about disaster recovery configurations, see [Protecting workload data in {{site.data.keyword.vcf-aas}} with VCDA](/docs/vmware-service?topic=vmware-service-tenant-vcda-dr).

 The VCDA service is included by default in all multitenant virtual data centers (VDCs) and optionally included in your single-tenant {{site.data.keyword.vcf-aas}} Cloud Director site order at no charge.

-## Migrating workloads to {{site.data.keyword.vcf-aas}}
-{: #tenant-vcda-migrate}
+For a VCDA *disaster recovery* configuration, a monthly charge is incurred per protected virtual machine (VM).

 {{site.data.keyword.vmware-service_full}} with VCDA supports several migration scenarios:
-* Migrate vCenter virtual machine (VM) workloads from on-premises and vCenter Server environments to {{site.data.keyword.vcf-aas-full}} over the public or private {{site.data.keyword.IBM}} network.
+* Migrate vCenter virtual machine workloads from on-premises and vCenter Server environments to {{site.data.keyword.vcf-aas-full}} over the public or private {{site.data.keyword.IBM}} network.
 * Migrate workloads from VMware Shared to {{site.data.keyword.vcf-aas}}.
 * Migrate workloads from {{site.data.keyword.vcf-aas}} single-tenant and multitenant instances to another {{site.data.keyword.vcf-aas}} instance.